petri leppänen, born 1975 in Iisalmi, Finland, is a non-fiction author and has written three previous books.

 With this thought in mind, two coffee enthusiasts from Finland – the world’s biggest coffee consumer per capita –travel to the jungles of Brazil.

 Their goal is to go all the way to the heart of the world’s largest coffee producing country to find out if we can continue to drink coffee the way we do, also in the future.

 On their trip to Brazil the authors discover a family-run coffee farm, Fazenda Ambiental Fortaleza, that is a perfect example of a long-term relationship between mankind and nature.

 The Croces put their hearts and souls into constantly developing the quality of their coffee in a sustainable way.
-Their goal is to be able to supply consumers with a preferable alternative for a morning cup of coffee and help saving the environment while at it.
+Their goal is to be able to supply consumers with a preferable alternative for a morning cup of coffee and while at it help saving the environment.

 This is a story about the coffee’s past, present and future.

 With its critical look at companies, foundations, certification procedures, labels and branding, the book is a perfect example of a new generation of non-fiction writing, known internationally as “brainy” books.

 Be aware of what you consume.
 With this thought in mind, two coffee enthusiasts from Finland – the world’s biggest coffee consumer per capita – travel to the jungles of Brazil.
 Their goal is to go all the way to the heart of the world’s largest coffee p